 - Ruby tries to connect to the next IP from the pool (AWS NLB again)

 - Due to 4 hosts resolving, the overall timeout is 400ms.

 Not sure whether this should be qualified as a bug or a feature, but I believe it should be definitely documented or there should be an option to "hard" block this limit.

 Here's the code actually responsible for this behavior: https://github.com/ruby/ruby/blob/trunk/ext/socket/lib/socket.rb#L631-L664

-Updated by maciej.mensfeld (Maciej Mensfeld) 8 months ago
+Updated by maciej.mensfeld (Maciej Mensfeld) over 3 years ago

 If anyone is actually willing to confirm, that it is indeed an unwanted / unexpected behavior, I offer to fix it.

 It could be fixed by tracking how much of the time "pool" has been used and lowering the timeout value appropriate for the next attempts.
 That would guarantee, that we would never exceed the timeout.

 I think this is the most elegant solution.